MaryamAsgarinezhad/obsidian/Local-LLM/BERT Fine-Tuning Sentence Classification/ipynb file.md

+**How is fine tunning possible**?
+Deep networks learn features hierarchically, then lower layers could be used to extract simple features.

 The authors recommend only 2-4 epochs of training for fine-tuning BERT on a specific NLP task (compared to the hundreds of GPU hours needed to train the original BERT model or a LSTM from scratch!).